gmc-code/PC-Microbit-Extension-backup/docs/games/tilt_pixels.rst

 .. py:class:: TiltPixels()

-    | Set up the game object to control the pixels displayed and keep track of them.
+    | Set up the game object to control the game, including the hidden and visited pixels.
-    | Initial x, y values for the initial pixel could be passed here.
+    | Initial x, y values for the initial pixel could be passed here as an argument.
     | ``gamepix = TiltPixels(2,2)`` would place the initial pixel in the center of the 5 by 5 grid.
-    | There is no need to do so since the game will start at a random pixel.
+    | There is no need to do so since the game has a constructor method to start at a random pixel.

 | The code below imports the random module and creates the game object by creating an instance of the TiltPixels class.